-Non-operating revenues were less than budgeted because of unrealized losses on the market value of investments.
+Non-operating revenues were more than budgeted primarily because of higher interest rates on the Authority's investments and unrealized gains on the market value of these investments.
 The Authority does not budget for gains or losses on the value of investments due to the uncertain nature of market conditions that determine such gains or losses.